KauzClay/docs-tap/troubleshooting-tap/troubleshoot-install-tap.hbs.md

 **Explanation**

-The Tanzu Network credentials needed to access the package may be missing or incorrect.
+The credentials needed to access the package may be missing or incorrect.

 **Solution**

 To resolve this issue:

 1. Repeat the step to create a secret for the namespace.
-For instructions, see [Add the Tanzu Application Platform Package Repository](../install-online/profile.hbs.md#relocate-images) in _Installing the Tanzu Application Platform Package and Profiles_.
+For instructions, see [Add the Tanzu Application Platform Package Repository](../install-online/profile.hbs.md#add-tap-repo) in _Installing the Tanzu Application Platform Package and Profiles_.
   Ensure that you provide the correct credentials.

   When the secret has the correct credentials,